<< No 30 : 31 December 1973 >>

 *

-In his speech to the court the prosecutor demanded a sentence of 4 years’ imprisonment in an intensified-regime camp.
-The counsel for the defence demonstrated that no crime had been committed.
+In his speech to the court the prosecutor (Procurator Kalyuzhny) demanded a sentence of four years’ imprisonment in a strict-regime camp.
+For the defence, Attorney Yezhov demonstrated that no crime had been committed.

-The verdict: 3 ½ years’ imprisonment in camps with an intensified regime.
+Feldman was sentenced to 3 ½ years’ imprisonment in strict-regime camps.
 The case was appealed to the Kiev Regional Court.